semagrow/kobe/operator/docs/design.md

 The sequence of events of a typical flow are:
 1. The `kobe-operator` is deployed in a Kubernetes cluster.
-2. A set of `DatasetSystem`s and `Federator`s are committed.
+2. A set of `DatasetServer`s and `Federator`s are committed.
 3. A `Benchmark` resource is applied in Kubernetes.
 4. An `Experiment` is applied that must reference one of the `Federator`s and `Benchmark`s

 Upon submission of the `Experiment` a series of actions occur from the kobe-operator.

-The operator checks whether the federator is already defined.
+* The operator checks whether the federator and the dataset servers are already defined.
+* If datasets are not served by the specific `DatasetServer` required by the `Experiment`, then they are initialized.
-If so, it creates a `Federation`, an internal resource that instantiates a `Federator` template with a specific set of datasets.
-Datasets are also initialized with a specific `DatasetSystem` described in the `Experiment`.
+* If there is no federation the controller creates a `Federation`, an internal resource that instantiates a `Federator` template with a specific set of datasets.

 When the `Federation` status changed to `Running` the operator starts an evaluator that receives as input the query-set defined in the `Benchmark` and the endpoint of the federator.
 The evaluator completes after a predefined